kzkedzierska/sonics/README.md

                         motif and n_floor is a parameter defined by this option.
 If set to -1 minimum number of STRs set to 1.
                         Default: 5
-  -j n_one_allele_threshold, --one_allele n_one_allele_threshold
+  --min_sim min_sim     Minimum of successful simulation per run in order to
+                        run tests on log-likelihood values.
+If there minimum number of successful simulations is not reached, SONiCS returns no_success in Filter column.
+This may happen if a) the simulations are run without adding noise, b) maximum number of simulations is too small to satisfy the minimumfor successful simulations per genotype. c) combination of both.
+Default: 25 -j n_one_allele_threshold, --one_allele n_one_allele_threshold
                         Number of reads supporting only one allele for it to be included in the output.
 Default: 40